schochastics/timeless/cran-comments.md

 ## Update from 0.2.2 to 0.2.3

-* fix CRAN errors on r devel linux
+* fix CRAN warnings on r devel linux

 ## R CMD check results